dismint/dismint.github.io/6.1800/Reliability.md

 # Reliability

-For example, suppose we have the code as follows
+For example, suppose we have the code as followss
 ```python
 def reliable(var):
   var += 10